Jules Anglès

-Jules Jean Baptiste Anglès (28 July 1778 – 16 January 1828) was a French politician who was Minister of Police for a short period in 1814.
+Jules Jean Baptiste, comte Anglès (28 July 1778 – 16 January 1828) was a French politician who was Minister of Police for a short period in 1814.

 Early years

 Jules Jean Baptiste Anglès was born in Grenoble, Isère, on 28 July 1778.

 His father was Jean-François Anglès (1736-1828), a lawyer and adviser to the Grand Chamber of the Parliament of Grenoble, who was arrested during the French Revolution and spent 18 months in jail before being released on 9 Thermidor (27 July 1794).

 Jules Jean Baptiste Anglès joined the École Polytechnique in December 1799.

 First Empire

 Anglès became Auditor at the naval section of the Council of State on 11 February 1806.
 He was appointed Intendant in Silesia from December 1806, then in Salzburg in April 1809, and then was appointed intendant in Vienna on 27 July 1809.

 He was made maître des requêtes on 15 November 1809.

 The same day he was made a Baron of the Empire and given responsibility for general policing in the 3rd arrondissement of Paris.

 He was briefly Minister of Police in the provisional government of 1814.